danbev/learning-assembly/README.md

 These registers are preserved/saved accross function calls.

 ### Instructions
-Just to make sure that you are clear on this is that instructions are stored in memory and the processor runs by reading these instructions.
+Just to make sure that we are clear on this is that instructions are stored in memory and the processor runs by reading these instructions.
 Any data required by the instructions is also read/stored from memory.
-To keep these sepaarate there are two pointers to help, the instruction pointer, and the data pointer.
+To keep these separate there are two pointers to help, the instruction pointer, and the data pointer.

 `instruction pointer` is used to keep track of the instructions already executed and the next instruction.
 Instructions can alter